 - Get a good lawyer.
 Legal issues are too difficult to handle.
 Lawyers are always present to guide and assist during these taxing situations.
-It is best to consult a good lawyer and ask for an advice on how to fix your issues.
+It is best to consult a good lawyer and ask for advice on how to fix your issues.
 Some cases may be settled out of court but with tough legal issues, a court proceeding may be required.
-Get a good lawyer who can represent and defend you at court.
+Get a good lawyer who can represent and defend you in court.

 - Dress smartly.
 It is not always that you have to stand in court to speak, but it is expected that you dress accordingly.
 A court is a formal place.
 Though it does not require a dress code, be smart in choosing what to wear.

 - Don’t do it inside the courtroom.
 Never talk back during the proceedings.
 You are not allowed to say your stand.
-You lawyer can do that for you.
+Your lawyer can do that for you.
 Talk to your lawyer if you think you have something to say.
 Only address the judge if you are instructed to do so.
 If asked, answer directly with clear voice and with composed content.

 Trial or hearing Characteristics That Stand Out in the UAE Courts